JonaMG0812/JS-from-zero-to-hero/README.md

 # JS-from-zero-to-hero
-Examples and practice about JS, from basics to intermediate.
+Examples and practice about JS, from basics.